kiluazen/Amphibious-Drone/README.md

     Thrust, Power equations are written from the respective theories, taken directly from the slides of our Course.
 - **Prandtl Tip Loss :**
     In case of BEM theory Lamda is not constant, depends on r and F(tip loss factor) .
 Where F in turn depends on r again.
 So there is a function to keep calculating F, Lamda until they converge.
-- Tools written for both the theories have lot of paramters that can be varied as written in the Initialization point.

 ## Benchmarking the Tools
-### Expermental Results are taken from [Link](https://ntrs.nasa.gov/api/citations/19930081433/downloads/19930081433.pdf), Where Sigma = 0.0636 ; b = 3
+### Expermental Results are taken [from](https://ntrs.nasa.gov/api/citations/19930081433/downloads/19930081433.pdf), Where Sigma = 0.0636 ; b = 3
 - CT vs θ_0 plots: B.E.T, B.E.M.T, experimental results
+  - BE, BEM Thrust values are apart.
+I think this is atributed to the fact that BEM has varying lamda which helps the phi to adjust so that AoA is optimal at every radius.
+  - I varied chord linearly for BEM, took C-mean for BE that can have some influence.

 ![](images/Ct_tita.png)